porsager/postgres/README.md

 ## Query ```sql` ` -> Promise```

-A query will always return a `Promise` which resolves to a results array `[...]{ count, command }`.
+A query will always return a `Promise` which resolves to a results array `[...]{ count, command, columns }`.
 Destructuring is great to immediately access the first element.

 ```js